Rock City Angels: History

-The band's high turnover rate retarded their path to mainstream success, however.
 While the band developed a large local following in South Florida, members were ready to disband in the mid-1980s.
 At what was to be their farewell show, Ann Boleyn of New Renaissance Records offered the act a recording contract.
 The band then relocated to Los Angeles where they became a local fixture into the 1990s.
 In 1986, Bobby St. Valentine changed his name to Bobby Durango, and actor Johnny Depp, also from South Florida, joined the band as a rhythm guitarist before debuting as an actor on the police procedural television series 21 Jump Street.
 At this time, after signing with Worldwide Media, Geffen Records took notice and bought the band's contract from New Renaissance Records in 1986.
 Before the release of their debut studio album, Young Man's Blues, in 1988, the band assumed the aliases Delta City Angels and Delta Rebels due to conflict with a gospel group of the same name.
-The name was reverted prior to the album's release, however.
+However, the name was reverted prior to the album's release.

 In 1990, the band began recording demos for a second album titled Lost Generation.
 They recorded some 80 songs, all of which were rejected by Geffen.
 Frustrated by Geffen's lack of interest, they went to London and recorded six songs with Thin Lizzy guitarist Brian Robertson, which Geffen also declined to support.
 Eventually, Geffen dropped the band.
 According to the band's own website, the song, "Hush Child," which appeared on their debut album, and which helped secure their deal with Geffen, was actually written by former lead guitarist Davy Lightning, but was not so credited on the album.
 The group formally disbanded in 1993.

 New Renaissance Records released Rock City Angels in 1999.
 In 2001, the band reunited and began recording a third album titled Use Once & Destroy, a return to the band's punk rock and blues roots.
 The album remained unfinished for several years but was finally completed in 2007 and released in November 2008.
 Following the album's release, a new iteration of the band played shows in the Southeastern United States from June 2009–May 2012.

-In 2010, FNA Records released a compilation of songs meant for the second record called Midnight Confessions.
+In 2010, FNA Records released a compilation of songs originally recorded for the second record called Midnight Confessions.
 On June 4, 2012, SleazeRoxx.com reported that Bobby Durango had died.
 At the time, the band had reportedly been working on a studio album titled Devils in the Countryside due for release at the end of 2012.
 Throughout its lifespan, the band toured with Joan Jett, Jimmy Page, the Georgia Satellites, and played with L.A.
 Guns, Jetboy, The Zeroes, Flies on Fire, and Junkyard, and opened for Black Flag and Circle Jerks.